A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: The construction of Quinn's finite total homotopy TQFT

 In $\cob{n}$, the monoidal structure is based on the functor, so is obtained from the disjoint union of cobordisms, which descends to their equivalence classes.
 (This is dual to the construction in Lemma \ref{lem:mon0}.)
-The associativity and unit constraints, and the braiding in $\cob{n}$, are obtained from those of $\Diff{n}$ by applying $\I'\colon \Diff{n} \to \cob{n}$.
+Crucially for what follows, the associativity and unit constraints, and the braiding in $\cob{n}$, are obtained from those of $\Diff{n}$ by applying $\I'\colon \Diff{n} \to \cob{n}$.